Welcome to Animal Control CNY

 Provide Shelter and Nesting Sites

-You can create shelters for animals like birdhouses, bat boxes, or any insect hotels to make the animals come to your yard and take it up as their house.
+You can create shelters for animals, like birdhouses, bat boxes, or insect hotels, to attract them to your yard and make it their home.
 They (these structures) also offer the safety of nesting sites and predator protection.
-Install these shelters in quiet areas away from heavy human activity when installing them.
-Leaving areas of your garden wild with some brush piles or uncut areas of grass also provides natural habitats for small mammals and ground nesting birds.
+Install these shelters in quiet areas, away from heavy human activity.
+Leaving areas of your garden wild, with some brush piles or uncut grass, also provides natural habitats for small mammals and ground-nesting birds.

 5. Limit Lawn Areas

-Little ecological value and a lot of maintenance are required for traditional lawns.
-Eliminating lawn space and replacing it with native wildflowers or ground covers would be more wildlife friendly.
-These alternatives, in addition to providing food and habitat, reduce the need for fertilizers and pesticides which attract pests.
+Traditional lawns have little ecological value and require extensive maintenance.
+Eliminating lawn space and replacing it with native wildflowers or ground covers would be more wildlife-friendly.
+These alternatives, in addition to providing food and habitat, reduce the need for fertilizers and pesticides, which attract pests.

 6. Implement Natural Pest Control

-You can encourage beneficial insects such as ladybugs to help control pest populations naturally.
-Herbs planted such as basil or dill can very well attract the helpful insects while keeping them away from harmful ones.
+You can encourage beneficial insects, such as ladybugs, to help control pest populations naturally.
+Herbs, such as basil or dill, can attract helpful insects while repelling harmful ones.
 Stay away from chemical pesticides, which often kill good wildlife and pollinators.

 7. Educate Your Community

-You can promote awareness to create wildlife friendly spaces in your community.
+You can promote awareness to create wildlife-friendly spaces in your community.
 Tell neighbors how to design their gardens to support local wildlife without attracting pests.
-Community workshops or planting days can help communities collaborate and have a positive impact on local biodiversity.
+Community workshops or planting days can help communities collaborate and positively impact local biodiversity.

 8. Monitor Your Garden

-By regularly observing your garden you will be able to spot any emerging pest problems early on.
-If you see signs of infestation or damage to plants (with plants, you can do it too), look for organic methods to take care of it.
-It can also help you keep track of what wildlife species visit your yard so you can fine tune gardening practices to better support them.
+Regularly observing your garden lets you spot emerging pest problems early.
+If you see signs of infestation or plant damage (you can do this with plants, too), look for organic methods to address it.
+It can also help you keep track of what wildlife species visit your yard so you can fine-tune gardening practices to better support them.

-Finally, I conclude that creating a wildlife friendly yard requires careful planning and implementation of a number of strategies that foster biodiversity while also discouraging pest attraction.
-Choose native plants, create layered habitats, install water sources, and invite beneficial insects, and you can create a local wildlife refuge, no matter how comfortable or pest free you like your yard to be.
+Finally, I conclude that creating a wildlife-friendly yard requires careful planning and implementing several strategies that foster biodiversity while discouraging pest attraction.
+Choose native plants, create layered habitats, install water sources, and invite beneficial insects, and you can create a local wildlife refuge, no matter how comfortable or pest-free you like your yard to be.

 Understanding Local Wildlife: A Guide to Common Species